Police records complicate Herschel Walker's recovery story

 WASHINGTON (AP) — One warm fall evening in 2001, police in Irving, Texas, received an alarming call from Herschel Walker's therapist.
-The football legend and current Republican Senate candidate in Georgia was "volatile," the therapist said, armed with a gun and scaring his estranged wife at the suburban Dallas home they no longer shared.
+The football legend and current Republican Senate candidate in Georgia was "volatile," armed and scaring his estranged wife at the suburban Dallas home they no longer shared.

 Officers took cover outside, noting later that Walker had "talked about having a shoot-out with police.”
 Then they ordered the 1982 Heisman Trophy winner and onetime Dallas Cowboy to step out of the home, according to a police report obtained by The Associated Press through a public records request.

-Note: This story was first published on Feb.
-10, 2022.
-It was updated on Feb.
-11, 2022, to make clear that U.S. Senate candidate Herschel Walker’s therapist, Jerry Mungadze, holds a doctorate of philosophy in counselor education.